edgedb/edgedb/docs/stdlib/abstract.rst

     :index: any anytype anytuple

-    Generic tuple.
+    Represents a generic tuple.

-    Similarly to ``anytype`` it denotes a generic tuple without going into details of what the components are.
-Just as with ``anytype``, this is useful when defining polymorphic parameters in functions and operators.
+    Similarly to ``anytype``, this type denotes a generic tuple without going into the details of what the components are.
+This is useful when defining polymorphic parameters in functions and operators.

 Abstract Numeric Types